Alain2020/237fitness/README.md

 <h3>Google Fonts</h3>
 Google Fonts was used to style the website fonts.

+<h3>AOS - animations</h3>

+Animate On Scroll (AOS) library allows you to animate elements as you scroll down and up.
+If you scroll back to top, elements will animate to it's previous state and are ready to animate again if you scroll down.

 <h3>Boxicons</h3>
 I used the boxicons toolkit in the narbar section, team section, classes section, contact section and footer links to define elements by a visual means.